typedb/typedb-docs/05-typedb-cluster/02-kubernetes-deployment.md

 If you also want to enable in-flight encryption, there is an important requirement that must be adhered: the servers must be assigned URL addresses.
 This restriction comes from the fact that external certificate must be bound to a domain name, and not IP address.

-Given a "domain name" and "deployment name", The address structure of the servers will follow the specified format:
+Given a "domain name" and "Helm release name", The address structure of the servers will follow the specified format:

 ```
-typedb-cluster-{0..n}.<deployment-name>.<domain-name>
+typedb-cluster-{0..n}.<helm-release-name>.<domain-name>
 ```

 The format must be taken into account when generating the external certificate of all servers such that they're properly bound to the address.
-For example, you can generate an external certificate using wildcard, ie., `*.<deployment-name>.<domain-name>`, that can be shared by all servers.
+For example, you can generate an external certificate using wildcard, ie., `*.<helm-release-name>.<domain-name>`, that can be shared by all servers.

 Once the domain name and external certificate has been configured accordingly, we can proceed to perform the deployment.
 Ensure that the `encrypted` flag is set to `true` and the `domain` flag set accordingly.